PianoMan0/PianoMan0/README.md

 - 👋 Hi, I’m @PianoMan0
-- 👀 About to launch something cool...
+- 👀 The future of web dev is now
-- 🌱 I’m currently learning some new Python and React tricks.
+- 🌱 I’m currently learning how to make a Jekyll theme!
 - 😄 Pronouns: He/him/his
 - ⚡ Fun fact: I'm a member of Hackclub